mongchuantest/github-slideshow/_posts/0000-01-02-mongchuan.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-whats this supposed to be
+whats this supposed to b
 Use the left arrow to go back!